 I get up from my desk and walk outside for a few minutes while he takes care of business.
 This allows me to get some fresh air, take a deep breath, and walk around a little bit.
 It’s during these times that I get a fresh idea or new perspective of what I’m working on.

-3. He reminds me the importance of REST
+3. He reminds me of the importance of REST

 Teddy loves naps.
 He takes them on my lap…in his bed…on the couch…and in the middle of the floor.